Bandai Namco Holdings: Content units and subsidiaries

 The Toy and Hobby Unit is led by Bandai, who designs toys and electronic devices based on licenses such as Dragon Ball, Gundam, and Sailor Moon.
 Bandai Spirits designs toys intended for more mature audiences, alongside prizes for video arcades.
 MegaHouse designs figurines and toys for candy machines, as does Heart Corporation for seasonal events.
 Other companies under the unit include Seeds, which produces medical equipment; Plex, a designer of toys based on licensed characters; Sun-Star, which designs and distributes stationery to consumers and Japanese school systems; CCP, a producer of sundries and consumer electronics; and Banpresto Sales, a distributor of prizes for arcades.

 Bandai Namco Amusement, known as simply Namco until 2018, heads the Real Entertainment Unit.
 Amusement designs arcade games and maintains the company's amusement parks, including Namco Namja Town, Wonder Bowl, and its VR Zone locations.
 Video games designed by Amusement include Time Crisis 5, Star Wars Battle Pod, Pac-Man Racing, and Galaga Fever.
 In addition, Amusement provides services for Bandai Namco's "Banacoin" digital currency platform and mobile applications to promote events at its arcades.
-Assisting the company are Bandai Namco Technica and Bandai Namco Amusement Lab, which provide repair services and research & development (R&D) operations respectively.
+Bandai Namco Technica provide repair services for arcade machines.
+Bandai Namco Amusement Lab develops arcade machines, serving as the lead developer of the Taiko no Tatsujin series.
 Hanayashiki Co., Ltd. operates Japan's oldest surviving theme park of the same name, while PleasureCast maintains and opens amusement centers across Japan.
-The Visual and Music Production is hemmed by Bandai Namco Arts and Actas, anime production studios; Highway Star, a music artist manager; and Bandai Namco Live Creative, handling ticket sales and production of live concerts.
+The Visual and Music Production is hemmed by Bandai Namco Arts and Actas, anime production studios; and Bandai Namco Live Creative, handling ticket sales and production of live concerts.

-Sunrise, a Japanese anime studio known for productions such as Mobile Suit Gundam and Cowboy Bebop, is the center of the IP Creation Unit.
+Sunrise, a Japanese anime studio known for productions such as Mobile Suit Gundam and Cowboy Bebop, is the center of the IP Production Unit.
 Sunrise holds three subsidiaries—music copyright manager Sunrise Music, animation planner Sunrise Beyond, and production house Bandai Namco Pictures—which are also part of the unit.
 Sotsu is an advertising agency that also provides planning and productions for anime series such as Gundam.
 Bandai Namco's Affiliated Business comprises companies that provide additional support and resources.
 Companies under this unit include the product distributors Bandai Logipal and Logipal Express, finance manager Bandai Namco Business Arc, day care facility operator Kaikaya, toy distributor Happinet, graphic design studio Artpresto, and disability supporter Bandai Namco Will.

+Bandai Namco Shanghai Base

+Bandai Namco Shanghai Base, originally Qianshuiwan Culture Center, is a performance center located in Putuo District, Shanghai, China.
+The building opened to the public in 2012 and was renamed to its current name in 2017.
+It contains the theatre "Bandai Namco Dream Hall" and several smaller studios and practice spaces.